 It is important to note that despite convening a council in Carthage (the exact same place St Cyprian had his council on re-baptizing heretics), the Synod still requests the “authority of the Apostolic See” and then refers to their own council as insignificant to deal with this issue alone, given the ongoing circumstances of the errors being promulgated in the area.

-This is hardly the democracy of bishops as described in the mistaken views of church history provided by the Eastern Orthodox and Anglicans.
-Moreover, the aforementioned schismatics attempt to use St Cyprian of Carthage’s use of the appellation “brother” as evidence that he was equal to the bishop of Rome.
+This is hardly the democracy of bishops as described in the mistaken views of church history that look to undermine the papacy.
+Moreover, the attempt to use St Cyprian of Carthage’s use of the appellation “brother” as evidence that he was equal to the bishop of Rome is not an adequate response.
 This argument is neutralized given the fact that the Synod also refers to Pope Innocent as “brother,” but the context of the letter clearly shows that they did not view themselves, or their collective authority, as authoritatively equal to the bishop of Rome.

 The Synod correspondence continues on a similar note, showing that the authority to anathematize heresy ultimately belongs to the bishop of Rome, who they refer to as the “Apostolic See” (emphasis added):

 “If your Reverence has believed that Pelagius was justly acquitted of heresy by the action of the bishops which was accomplished in the East, it still remains urgent that his false doctrine, which now has many supporters scattered in various places, ought to be anathematized by the authority of the Apostolic See.”